2martens/masterthesis/README.md

 in a `visualise` folder under the output path.

-There are more commands but the rest can be very tightly linked to requirements in the masterthesis and might therefore not be of interest generally.
+There are more commands but the rest can be very tightly linked to requirements in the master thesis and might therefore not be of interest generally.

 ## Development setup